BrennerDesign/egofishinggear/_products/ego-fishing-tools/ultra-grip-40lbs.md

 filter_hoop:
 filter_mesh:
 left_column_html: >-
-  <p>The EGO Ultra-Grip built-in 40lbs scale fish gripping tool was designed to
+  <p>The EGO Ultra-Grip with a built-in 40lbs scale was designed to allow the
-  allow the angler to quickly and easily reach out and lip a fish to either lift it into the boat and/or get an accurate weight on the fish with the built-in weigh scale.
-The EGO Ultra-Grip fish gripping tool offers very good quality and exceptional value.</p>
+  angler to quickly and easily reach out and lip a fish, lift it into the boat and get an accurate weight on the fish before releasing.
+The Ultra Grip tool offers the savvy angler excellent quality and exceptional value.</p>
 right_column_html: >-
   <ul><li>Stainless Steel Jaws</li><li>Anodized aluminum body</li><li>Quick
   trigger action</li><li>Built-in weigh scale (up to 40lbs)</li><li>Quick-clip